Leaving hospital

 hiw.org.uk

-Independent regulator for healthcare in Wales, where you can make complaints and provide feedback.
+Independent regulator for healthcare in Wales.
+You can make complaints and give feedback on experiences of care in Wales.

 lawsociety.org.uk